magento/devdocs/guides/v2.0/config-guide/solr/solr-overview.md

 <h3 id="prereq-secy">Firewall and SELinux</h3>
 By default, UNIX systems generally enable a firewall with restrictive rules and also enable SELinux, which imposes other types of security on the operating system.
 It's easier to run Solr in development by disabling the firewall and SELinux but that choice is up to you.

-If you choose to keep your firewall (`iptables` in this example) and SELinux, you must set up rules to allow TCP traffic between Magento and Solr on Solr's listen port (8983 by default).
+If you choose to enable your firewall and SELinux, you must set up rules to allow TCP traffic between Magento and Solr on Solr's listen port (8983 by default).

 #### Disable iptables and SELinux
-To stop the iptables service, enter the following command as a user with `root` privileges:
+To stop the `iptables` (firewall) service, enter the following command as a user with `root` privileges:

 	service iptables stop